Got My Mind Set on You: Music videos

-Two music videos were released for the single, both directed by Gary Weis.
+Two music videos were released for the single.
+The first was directed by Willy Smax, the second by Gary Weis.
 The first features a young man (played by Alexis Denisof) trying to win the heart of a girl in an amusement arcade.
 While the girl watches Harrison and his band (including Jeff Lynne on bass and Ray Cooper miming the saxophone) in a kinetoscope movie viewer, the young man tries to win a toy ballerina for the girl.
 He succeeds, but the ballerina somehow drops into Harrison's performance, to the girl's amusement.

 The second video, inspired by the then-recently released comedy horror film Evil Dead II, depicts Harrison playing a blonde-colored Fender Telecaster guitar while seated in a study.
 As the song progresses, furniture and knick-knacks (including a stuffed squirrel, sentient chainsaw, a suit of armor, and mounted stag and warthog) begin to sing or dance along with the song.
 During the instrumental break, Harrison performs a backflip from his chair and follows it with a dance routine before jumping back to his seat, a scene performed by a dance double.
 The video was choreographed by Vincent Paterson.

 The second video received significant airplay and was nominated for three MTV Video Music Awards.